 Firms use this to test more than just your ability to crack a case.
 Instead, in a case presentation interview, your ability to understand which data is important, remain focused on solving the core business problem, and making a concise yet persuasive presentation is paramount.

+Are you an auditory learner?
 Listen to a podcast our team recorded on case presentation interviews here.

 What is the Case Presentation Interview?